DingoDjango/snStorageInfo/README.md

 ### **Description:**

-In Subnautica, only empty containers relay their status to the player.
-With this mod containers will always show if they are:
+Vanilla Subnautica only relays "empty" status of storage containers to the player.
+Storage Info gives you more information:
-- Empty
+- **Container status** - look at a container to see whether it's empty, full, or how many items/free slots it has.
-- Full
+- **Preview UI** - popup item grid lets you see inside a container without opening it!

-- Have a certain amount of items, but aren't full
+Everything is configurable in **Menu → Options → Mods → Storage Info**.

 **For Below Zero instructions please view the [Nexus mod page](https://www.nexusmods.com/subnauticabelowzero/mods/361).**